 Why project agility matters in remote work situations

-Working and managing remotely is much different than running a project team who are all based out of the same office space.
+While the advantages of remote work are many, working and managing remotely is much different than running a project team who are all based out of the same office space.
 Remote work comes with several unique challenges, including increased distractions, difficulty separating work and life, and changed working hours.

-Here are just a few ways that agile team management helps remote teams:
+Here are just a few ways that Agile team management helps remote teams:

 - Daily and weekly touchpoints.
 Working remotely increases the chance of miscommunication and can make team members feel isolated.
 Agile’s emphasis on daily and weekly check-ins helps ensure everyone is always on the same page, and no one feels forgotten.